How to write a meta description

 1. Keep up to 155 characters

 Try out giving your crucial information in the first 155 characters.
 The search engines will chop off any extra characters, and the info looks unclear.
+The example above shows an incomplete meta description due to more characters.
+The information is incomplete.

 This is the best example of a meta description with good length.
 The meta description gives complete information with the character limit.
 This site is more trustworthy.

-2. Use action-oriented language:
+2. Use action-oriented language

 Your meta description is the invitation to the page.
-You should use avoid sounding like a dictionary and use layman terms which is easier for everyone to comprehend.
+You should avoid sounding like a dictionary and use layman’s terms which are easier for everyone to comprehend.
+Write it as if it was for a kindergarten kid.

-3. Include a Call-to-action:
+3. Include a Call-to-action

+It can overlap with using action-oriented language.
+It is handy to make it clear on your sales text invitation, like Learn more, Get it now, Try for free.
 The “See more” Call-to-action is more appealing.
 These ideas are surely going to help you to increase the CTR.

-4. Give them a benefit or solution:
+4. Give them a benefit or solution

 Ensure your visitor what they can get by clicking on your link.
-Write a short sentence letting searchers know what they can expect from your post and why it’s worth their time.
+Write a short sentence telling searchers what they can expect from your post and why it’s worth their time.
+Use your chance to sell them on what you offer- informative and valuable content.

 The meta description itself gives a specific solution.
 These types of meta descriptions are trustworthy.
 As a visitor, I will directly click the web page for further knowledge.

-5. Focus keyword:
+5. Focus keyword

-Make sure your keyword for the web page shows up in the meta description.
-Search engines even highlight the searchers query in your snippet.
+Ensure your web page keyword shows up in the meta description.
+Search engines even highlight the searcher’s query in your snippet.
+This will make the link even more appealing.

 “Annapurna Base Camp” is the focus keyword of the article.
-The focus keyword is used in the meta description and is highlighted in by SERP.
+The focus keyword is used in the meta description and is highlighted by SERP.
 This link looks more appealing.

-6. Show the specifications:
+6. Show the specifications

-For example: If your meta description contains information like manufacturer, SKU, price, discounts your visitor is highly likely to click.
+If you have a product, focusing on the technical specs of the product is a good idea.
+For example: If your meta description contains information like manufacturer, SKU, price, and discounts, your visitor is highly likely to click.

 The meta description clearly specifies the product.
 A clear specification about the product than other random information is more appealing.

-7. Matching the content:
+7. Matching the content

 Your meta description should match the information you provide.
 Misleading descriptions increase the bounce rate.